Avizha2/Sudoku/README.md

 ## Technical Requirements (In Progress):
 Object for each subgrid
-Methods for each criterion for success
+Methods for each criterion for success ( Sudoku rules)

 ## Initial Problems:
 For each sub-grid how many empty positions are we going to have.